w3c/wai-media-guide/index.md

 {% include toc.html type="end" %}
 {:/}

-## Elements of Accessible Video and Audio
+## Elements of Accessible Video and Audio Media

-The following elements make video and audio media accessible to people with disabilities.
-Some media needs all of these, and others need only transcripts.
+The following elements make video and audio accessible to people with disabilities.
+Some media needs all of these, and others need only a transcript.

 ### Captions

 Captions provide content to people who are Deaf and others who cannot hear the audio.
 Captions are a text version of the speech and non-speech audio information needed to understand the content.

-Subtitles are the spoken audio translated into another language.
+(Subtitles are different; they are the spoken audio translated into another language.)

 ### Transcripts